RubenKelevra/rk_image_set/README.md

 - Make sure you have an ipfs node up and running (either as service or as desktop application).
 - Install and configure [git-lfs-ipfs](https://github.com/sameer/git-lfs-ipfs)
 - Clone this repository
-- Fetch the files via git lfs
+- Checkout the files via git lfs